emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 optional channel-binding information (any value submitted is verified by the server as tls-unique information).

 The server SHOULD verify the tls-unique information.
-This ensures that the authenticated TEAP peer is in possession of the private key used to sign the certification request.
+This ensures that the signed certificate request is being presented by an authenticated TEAP peer which is in possession of the private key.

 The Simple PKI Request/Response generation and processing rules of
 {{RFC5272}} SHALL apply to TEAP, with the exception of error